-The label hating critics assert each learning style should be respected individually.
-That’s a charming goal but you have to be able to identify what the style is before you can cater to it.
-Before my diagnosis I could not understand that I learned differently.
-I was left to presume I lacked intelligence and social skills.
-I could not have reached out to an instructor and asked for an accommodation that I didn’t know would benefit me.
+The label hating critics assert that each learning style should be respected individually.
+That’s a charming goal, but you have to be able to identify what a style is before you can cater to it.
+Before my diagnosis I couldn’t understand that I learned differently.
+I was left to conclude I lacked intelligence.
+I couldn’t have reached out to an instructor and asked for an accommodation that I didn’t know would benefit me.

-Now that I do have a diagnosis I understand myself and my brain as never before.
+Now that I have a diagnosis I understand myself and my brain like never before.
 I am embracing my functional deafness and learning American Sign Language.
 Before my diagnosis I only had the choice of opting out of presentations and lectures, or hearing bits and pieces of what was said.
-With an ASL interpreter, I can fully participate where I was never able to before.
+With ASL, I can fully participate where I was never able to before.
 In smaller groups I can simply ask for people to refrain from speaking over one another.
 I can ask for acoustically preferential seating because I know it helps me.

 Through these mechanisms I regain my voice in forums where I had been silenced.

 I get why people don’t like the word disorder.
 It can be stigmatizing and separating.
-It can tempt people to think in terms of false dilemmas when they shouldn’t.
 It can tempt people to divide other humans into the typical and the malignantly disordered and forget that there are millions of experiences in between that should be accepted as part of human diversity.